kristianfreeman/pages-trigger/README.md

 _Ad-hoc deployments for [Cloudflare Pages](https://pages.dev) projects using GitHub Actions_

-While Cloudflare Pages' API documentation is in development, this codebase is a glimpse at how to use the "Create deployment" endpoint to arbitrarily deploy existing projects, using GitHub Actions.
+This codebase allows you to use the "Create deployment" endpoint to arbitrarily deploy existing projects, using GitHub Actions.

-**NOTICE** The API used in this project is subject to change, don't rely on it yet for production workflows!

 ## Setup